 Soda bread, or bread made without yeast, and leavened with baking soda and buttermilk, has been made on a daily basis by the Irish for generations.
 This bread has a unique texture and a charming simplicity.
 Maybe you fist encounter it when you’re putting together a St. Patrick’s Day menu, but once you try it, it will become one of those recipes you turn to again and again.
 Bread this quick and easy doesn’t come along every day.

 I’ve used one of my favorite ingredients to bump up the flavor and texture of this Irish oatmeal soda bread ~ oat flour!
 It’s naturally sweet, and adds so much to almost anything you bake.
 And guess what?
 You don’t need to go out and buy anything special, you can whip up your own by processing regular oats, either rolled or steel cut, in a food processor or high speed blender.
 I used my Vitamix and it took less than a minute.
 The resulting flour is silky and really delicious.
+For more details, check out my post about how to make your own oat flour!

 TIP: If you can get past the scraggly looks of this bread, you’re a wise person because you’ll have a wonderful go-to bread recipe that can be hot on your table in less than an hour.